tobyweston/essential_acceptance_testing/manuscript/part2/alternatives.md

 ![](images/part2/alternatives.md/typical-acceptance-test.png)

 We don't need to interact with all of these at once to verify the statement above.
-Instead, we can verify the following.
+Instead, we can verify the following in separate tests with overlapping concerns.

  1. When we ask for the portfolio value in the UI, a specific message is sent to the domain model.

 	The response from the domain model updates a specific field on the UI appropriately

-    The shaded circle represents a test double; a stub or mock that we use in place of a real component.
+    We can test the UI independently by using a test double for the domain model; a stub or mock that we use in place of a real component.
+The test double is represented as a shaded circle below.

 	![](images/part2/alternatives.md/ports-and-adapters-1.png)

- 1. When the domain model receives the message from the previous test, it calls out to a market data service (for stock prices).
+ 1. When the domain model receives a message from the UI, it calls out to a market data service (for stock prices).

 	The response from the market data service is returned to the client in the agreed message format.

+    Again, we can test the domain model without the real market data service using a test double.

 	![](images/part2/alternatives.md/ports-and-adapters-2.png)

- 1. An integration test may also be need to verify that the domain model's message makes the correct call to a real Yahoo service, verifying that the previous test is actually representative.
+ 1. An integration test is also needed to verify that the domain model's message makes the correct call to a real Yahoo service, verifying that the previous test is actually representative.

-These verifications overlap each other to address to aggregated verification, they just do it in a series of steps rather than in one big go.
+These verifications overlap each other to verify the overall behaviour in a series of steps rather than in one big go.
 Putting it all together it would look like the following.
 The dashed lines show how tests need to overlap to provide completeness.
 Shaded circles are fake components, unfilled circles are real components or services.

 ![](images/part2/alternatives.md/ports-and-adapters-combined.png)

-This is a slightly simplified description, for an expanded example, see the [Ports and adapters](#ports-and-adapters) section.
+This is a slightly simplified description, for an expanded example, see the [How testing can influence design](#design) section.